-I know it’s black and white, but if you shoot in colour, you have more options when it comes to editing it later.
-It’s really simple, when you shoot in colour, you get three colour channels, red, green, and blue.
+I know it’s black and white, but if you shoot in color, you have more options when it comes to editing it later.
+It’s really simple when you shoot in color, you get three color channels, red, green, and blue.
 When you convert the photo to monochrome, you can adjust each channel to change how the black and white looks.

-Ok, so I’m glad that’s sorted; shoot in colour.
+Ok, so I’m glad that’s sorted; shoot in color.

-Here’s the photo in colour, after all the post processing that I did, with the exception of the enhance section (I’ll get to that).
+Here’s the photo in color, after all the post-processing that I did, with the exception of the enhance section (I’ll get to that).
 This is before the change to black and white.

 Think in Black and White

 When you shoot in black and white, it’s more important to consider form, shape, and contrast than anything else.
 When you remove the color details, your attention is focused onto other elements of the photos, like removing one of your senses.
 The black and white also helps them to stand out.

 The smoothness of the model’s skin very nicely contrasts with the texture of the background, and the form of her body encourage you to explore her shape more.

 Her body is broken up into sections, at the top you have her face, which is in the tree section of the background.
 This is the first contrast, with only very light shadows on her face.

 Next, you have her upper body, where her soft skin compliments the soft bokeh blur of the bluebells in the background, while still managing to contrast.